Frequently Asked Questions for Social Studies

 Back to Top

-How does the historical documents law impact end-of-course tests?
+How does the historical documents law impact the makeup of Ohio's State Tests for social studies?

-The assessment of the documents in the American history and American government end-of-courses state tests is required.
-Twenty percent of the value of the American government test must be based on the historical documents.
+The inclusion of the documents in Ohio's State Tests for social studies is required as part of the assessments.
+Twenty percent of the value of the American government test must be based on the historical documents per

 Back to Top